Dronetdsp/ableros/README.md

 Please make sure that your devices are ready with enough free space (~4GB).
 1. SSH is enabled,
-2. keys are generated and distributed, or use password,
+2. Keys are generated and distributed, or use password,
 3. Ansible is installed on you computer,
 4. Devices are up and running,
-5. Read known issues.
+5. Read known issues,
+6. Update the inventory.yml file.

 _(I won't cover these topics they could be extensive, please use search engine.)_